wp-plugins/sp-client-document-manager/readme.txt

 = 1.9.9 =

 * Auto detect if theres no shortcode installed and asks if you want to create it automatically

+= 2.0.1 =

+* Fixed a small bug that would show all files to all users, some servers sent undefined in replace of project id.